How to Tell If Your Hair Is Thinning

 - Patchy hair loss and bald spots associated with alopecia areata

-- Sudden hair loss caused by physical or emotional shock, also known as telogen effluvium
+- Sudden hair loss caused by stress or shock, also known as telogen effluvium

 Up Your Hair Care Game